Kitura/kitura.dev/en/starter/generator/project_layout_reference.md

 │   └── <model_name>.json                        - Model metadata file
 ```

 > ![info]
 Model names entered into the model generator are used in a number of places in the generated project.
-They are used verbatim as filenames for the `.json` model files, and as endpoint paths in the the application router and API definition.
+They are used verbatim as filenames for the `.json` model files, and as endpoint paths in the application router and API definition.
 In the generated Swift code, Model names are converted to Swift classnames, using a simple transform that attempts to make them comply with the [Swift specifications for Identifiers](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/LexicalStructure.html#//apple_ref/doc/uid/TP40014097-CH30-ID410).
 In addition, the convention that Swift class names start with an uppercase letter is applied, unless the model name starts with an underscore character (`_`).